-The software inspection of the amplitude size is based on evaluation of noise, which is the only continuous signal in seismic data.
-We have implemented a new method which compares ratios of normalized power spectra between the three components in a range of 4-8 seconds.
+One of possible software inspection of the amplitude size can be based on ambient noise, which is evaluated anyway.
+Moreover, ambient noise is the only continuous signal in seismic data.
+We have implemented a new Ambien noise gain method which compares ratios of normalized power spectra between the three components in a range of 4-8 seconds.
 In this range, the secondary microseisms are substantially larger than noise from local sources.
 Directionality of the microseisms due to different sources is eliminated by normalizing the spectrum of each trace via an average spectrum calculated over the traces of surrounding stations.
-The spectra are calculated within certain time intervals, e.g., weeks, months, or a whole time range.
+The spectra are calculated within different time intervals, e.g., weeks, months, or a whole time range.
 Resulting ratios of the spectra provide a running record of individual channel sensitivity and allow us to follow potential changes of the amplitudes in a course of time.
 In combination with sporadic in-situ gain controls by the Gain and calibration box (Sect.
 3.5), we have reliable control of potential anomalous size of recorded amplitudes and thus we can determine when a detected change in the gain occurred.
+We estimate a precision of the gain determination by the Aambient noise gain method at 1-2 dB in dependence on a length of time period analysed.
+Tiny variations of the curves in Fig. 11 are within this limit, but the differences between the curves are stable.

 We document a successful use of the hardware and software methods on data from the two seismic experiments.
-During the data processing, we have found that the power spectra of the EW components at stations AAE14 (EASI) and A087A (AASN) are lower by approximately 11 dB (Fig. 11a).
-The NS/Z component ratio is close to zero, while ratios of EW/Z and EW/NS, where the EW component is involved, are 10 dB lower.
-Station documentations identified that stations AAE14 and A087A were equipped with identical sensor and data acquisition system.
+During the data processing, we have found that the power spectra of the EW components at stations AAE14 (AlpArray-EASI) and A087A (AASN) are lower by approximately 11 dB (Fig. 11a).
+The NS/Z component ratio is close to zero, while the EW/Z and EW/NS ratios, where the EW component is involved, are 10 dB lower.
+Station documentations identified that stations AAE14 and A087A were equipped with an identical sensor and data acquisition system.
 Therefore, afterwards we tested the gain of each component of the sensor-DAS pair with the calibration boxes as described in Sect.
 3. The test confirmed the amplitudes recorded on the EW component were 3.6 times smaller (20*log3.6 = 11 dB) than it should be.
-The error in the acquisition system was identified and repaired.
+The technical error in the acquisition system was identified and repaired.
 If such error is identified by an in-situ measurement, then it can be immediately eliminated (DAS can be repaired or changed, as it was possible in case of running station A087A).
-Metadata of A087A for a previous period, as well as the metadata of the AAE14 station active in the finished EASI measurements were corrected subsequently.
-In another case we have found that either the amplitudes on EW components are about two-times larger, or the gains of the NS and Z components are lower by ~6 dB at stations AAE15 (EASI) and A088A (AlpArray) (Fig. 11b).
+Metadata of A087A for a previous period, as well as the metadata of the AAE14 station active in the finished AlpArray-EASI measurements, were corrected subsequently.
+In another case we have found that either the amplitudes on EW components are about two-times larger, or the gains of the NS and Z components are lower by ~6 dB at stations AAE15 (AlpArray-EASI) and A088A (AASN) (Fig. 11b).
 Results of the normalized PPSD ratios are only relative ones.
 The absolute value - the half-size gain compared with the declared one, was identified by an in-situ measurement with the use of the STS-2 control and calibration unit (see Sect.
 3.4).
 Source of the low gain was localized in a defect cable of the seismometer.
-The double-checked gain levels of each component (by the hardware unit and by the software calculating the normalized PPSD ratios) enabled us to correct reliably the gains in the station metadata files and thus to correct anomalous amplitudes.
+The double-checked gain levels of each component (by the hardware units and by the software calculating the normalized PPSD ratios) enabled us to correct reliably the gains in the station metadata files and thus to correct anomalous amplitudes.

 4.6 Drift of sensor mass position